 If you have your bedding ready to go when you get to your home – whether you arrive late at night or have more time to unpack, you know that you have something to sleep on and be more comfortable on that first night.

-After all – things can go slowly on moving day, and you may not get your keys til its really too late to start unpacking – so best be prepared!.
-On this note you may decide that investing in an inflatable bed may be worth it!
+After all – things can go slowly on moving day, and you may not get your keys until it’s really too late to start unpacking – so best be prepared!.

 You don’t want to have a power cut on the first night and not know where the trip switch is – or am alarm goes off without you knowing how to turn it off etc…